uutzinger/PythonPromptEngineering/Readme.md

 <a href="./Example_Yolox.png" target="_blank"> <img src="./Example_Yolox.png" width="600"> </a>

 Its working quite well but is slow.
-It takes my wallet as a phone.
-I bet if opencv would use the cuda extension (NVIDEA graphics cards) it would be faster.
+It thinks my wallet as a phone.
+I bet if opencv would use the cuda extension (NVIDIA graphics card) it would be faster.
 But for that, you need to build/compile opencv and it will take quite some time.
 So lets not do that.

 ## Audio Processing